laroche/tastyworks-pnl/README.md

 soffice tastyworks-summary.csv
 </pre>

+If the script does not complete successfully, please add the option __--debug__ to see additional information on where it stops.

 [In German: Erstellt eine Gewinn- und Verlustberechnung für eine Steuererklärung in Deutschland für den US-Broker Tastyworks.
 Lade von Tastyworks alle Transaktionen in eine CSV-Datei herunter und generiere